 This degree completion exercise is designed to assess students' knowledge of military history in general and the specific sub-fields they have studied during their program of study.
 The goal of the written examination is to assess student knowledge in the field of military history gained during the students' program of study.
-In each examination students must demonstrate graduate level knowledge of the pertinent historiography of the field(s) examined in their course of study, graduate level analysis, an ability to synthesize information from various scholarly sources and develop and defend their interrestation of historical events.
-Students must also make a graduate level their argument's historical and defend their interpretation of historical events.
+In each examination students must demonstrate graduate level knowledge of the pertinent historiography of the field(s) examined in their students are study and used level and using an ebility to their course of study, graduate level analysis, an ability to synthesize information from various scholarly sources and develop and defend their interpretation of historical events.
 Students must also make a credible case regarding their argument's historical and historiographic significance.
 Prerequisites: Successful completion of Seminars 1-6.
 Additional fees may apply.